majishin8383-collab/Praxis/GOVERNANCE.md

 - decide more
 - do more
 - perform better
 - understand more
-during distress

-…it must not ship.
+during distress… it must not ship.

 ---